Community College Case Studies: 3 Lessons on Improving Learning

 Reducing Achievement Gaps = Increased Student Retention

-Valencia Community College in Florida offered a number of programs for under-prepared students coming to the campus for the first time – more than 100 programs, in fact.
-However, the piecemeal approach to improving student performance was still resulting in a broad achievement gap, particularly along with ethnic and racial groups.
+Valencia Community College in Florida offered several programs for under-prepared students coming to the campus for the first time – more than 100 programs.
+However, the piecemeal approach to improving student performance still resulted in a broad achievement gap, particularly among ethnic and racial groups.
 When Valencia joined Achieving the Dream in 2005, the college began to take a closer look at the strategies that would yield the best results, according to a report published by the organization.
-The outcome was implemented in four phases, beginning in the 2005-06 school year and included:
+The outcome was implemented in four phases, beginning in the 2005-06 school year, and included:

 • Supplemental Learning – This was offered for both pre-college mathematics courses and three other classes the college deemed particularly difficult for incoming freshmen.

-• Learning in Community – This program coordinated instruction in two difficult courses for students who linked the classes together.
+• Learning in Community – This program coordinated instruction in two difficult courses for students who linked the classes.

-• Linked Course Expansion – This strategy brought more courses into the model listed above.
+• Linked Course Expansion – This strategy brought more courses into the abovementioned model.

-• Student Life Skills Course – This course was mandated for students who tested into developmental courses in math, English, and writing.
+• Student Life Skills Course – This course was mandated for students who tested into developmental math, English, and writing courses.

-In this video, Dr. Todd Zakrajsek discusses how Universities seek to ensure students are able to handle advanced academic work by requiring requisite courses have been successfully completed during the admissions process.
+In this video, Dr. Todd Zakrajsek discusses how Universities seek to ensure students can handle advanced academic work by requiring requisite courses to been completed during the admissions process.
 Yet, when talented (and vetted) future professionals arrive at the university gate, who teaches them how to be learners at the next level?
 Dr. Zakrajsek explores this topic in-depth in his talk.

 Cooperative Learning = Increased Student Retention